jjcrofts77/Linear-Systems-MATH30451/intro.md

 ### Chapter 1 Introduction
    - Real-world examples of linear systems
-   - Revision on differential and difference equations
+   - Differential and difference equations revision
-   - Revision on Laplace and z-transorms
+   - Laplace and z-transforms revision

 ### Chapter 2 Similarity transformations and the Jordan canonical form
    - Similarity transformations and diagonalisation